Types of Copywriting Specialties Companies

 In the financial industry, print and online newsletters about financial and wealth-building topics are a hot commodity.
 So are financial-planning services, investment courses, and other finance-related products.

-And the companies who promote these products have a nearly bottomless demand for copywriters to write their marketing materials.
+And the companies promoting these products have a nearly bottomless demand for copywriters to write their marketing materials.

 In addition, the financial industry has created more millionaire copywriters than any other industry.
 This is because many companies in the financial industry earn so much themselves, they can afford to pay their copywriters handsomely.